tuya/tuya-iotos-embedded-gw-tuyaos-integrated-sdk/README.md

-# TuyaOS All-in-One Gateway SDK
+# TuyaOS Integrated Gateway SDK

 [English](./README.md) | [中文](./README_zh.md)

 ## Overview

-With a component-based plug-and-play architecture, the TuyaOS all-in-one SDK helps you build an IoT-enabled gateway in a quick and easy way.
+With a component-based plug-and-play architecture, the TuyaOS integrated SDK helps you build an IoT-enabled gateway in a quick and easy way.
 A variety of component libraries allows you to flexibly implement and adjust your service offerings as the market needs change over time.

 This SDK enables you to achieve cloud connection and integrate with gateway capabilities with low code development.
-You can enrich your gateway product with a host of services such as infrared, control hub, Zigbee and Bluetooth Low Energy connectivity, router, relay, and Pegasus pairing.
+You can enrich your gateway product with a host of services such as infrared, control hub, Zigbee and Bluetooth Low Energy connectivity, router, repeater, and Pegasus pairing.

 The components in the SDK include but are not limited to: